Manager of Online Communications

 • Use metrics to determine the effectiveness of various uses of social media.

 • Help CSPI’s program staff use our email network and social media effectively.

-• Coordinate the organization’s email advocacy program, including scheduling outbound alerts in Engaging Networks, and assisting program staff with maximizing their open- and click-through rates.
+• Coordinate the organization’s email advocacy program, including schedule outbound alerts in Engaging Networks, and assist program staff with maximizing open- and click-through rates.

 • Bachelor’s degree (communications, public relations, or journalism degree preferred), and two to four years of experience using social media in an advocacy setting.